 really took off.
 This was when two rather fortunate

-the lack of skill when it came to the correct
+lack of skill when it came to the correct execution

-screen as short vignettes on the Tracey Ullman
+as short vignettes on the Tracey Ullman Show.

-Inspired by Homer & Co I started to deliberately
+Lightning struck!
+Inspired by Homer & Co I started

-proportion.
-I made the eyes too big, the arms
+out of proportion.
+I made the eyes too big, the

-too long and the boobs large enough for it to
+arms too long and the boobs large enough for it

 In short, thanks to The Simpsons and sheer spite